FranciscoLozCoding/plugin-lorawan-listener/README.md

 ## Loriot Integration

-The plugin can receive data from **both** the local ChirpStack (MQTT) and **Loriot** (WebSocket) at the same time.
-This lets you aggregate local gateway traffic and remote Loriot traffic on one node.
+The plugin can receive data from **both** the local ChirpStack (MQTT) and **Loriot** at the same time.
+Loriot data is delivered via a **file inbox**: the plugin does not connect to Loriot (the plugin's network policy does not allow outbound WebSocket).
+Instead, you run a small script on the node that connects to Loriot and writes each WebSocket message to a file in a shared directory; the plugin watches that directory and processes the files.

-- **Enable Loriot**: use `--enable-loriot` and set `--loriot-websocket-url` to the WebSocket URL from your Loriot application (Application Outputs / WebSocket).
-Loriot attaches the token to the URL; use that URL as-is.
-The plugin connects out to Loriot, so the node does not need a public IP.
+- **Loriot via file inbox**: Set `--loriot-inbox-dir` to a directory path (e.g. `/var/lorawan-loriot-inbox`).
+That same path must be a **hostPath** (or equivalent) mounted into the plugin pod so the plugin can read files written by the script.
+- **Shell script on the node**: Run `scripts/loriot-websocket-to-files.sh` on the node (outside the container).
+Set `LORIOT_WEBSOCKET_URL` to your Loriot WebSocket URL (from Application Outputs / WebSocket; include token in URL if required) and `LORIOT_INBOX_DIR` (or `LORAWAN_LORIOT_INBOX`) to the same path as `--loriot-inbox-dir`.
+The script connects to Loriot, writes one JSON file per message into the inbox directory, and reconnects on disconnect.
+The plugin picks up each file, parses it, publishes measurements, then deletes the file.
 - **LNS metadata**: For ChirpStack, published metadata uses `lns: "local_chirpstack"`.
-For Loriot, `lns` is derived from the WebSocket URL host (e.g. `wss://us1.loriot.io/...` → `us1.loriot.io`).
+For Loriot (file-based), `lns` is `"loriot"`.
-- **Decoded payload**: Configure a **Payload Codec (JavaScript formatter)** in the LORIOT console so that WebSocket messages include the decoded **`object`** field.
-If messages do not include `object`, the plugin can still decode raw payloads when you provide a device-mapped Python codec via **--codec-map** (see [Codec fallback](#codec-fallback)).
-- **Device Name**: Enable the **Device Name** option in the LORIOT console so that WebSocket messages include the device name (required for codec map matching when using codec fallback).
+- **Decoded payload**: If Loriot messages do not include a decoded **`object`**, the plugin can decode raw payloads when you provide a device-mapped Python codec via **--codec-map** (see [Codec fallback](#codec-fallback)).
+Enable **Device Name** in the LORIOT console so messages include the device name for codec map matching.
 - **No signal metrics for Loriot**: The plugin does **not** publish signal strength indicators (RSSI, SNR, PL, PLR) for Loriot uplinks.
-Signal indicators are only published for ChirpStack when `--signal-strength-indicators` is set.
-- **Network of gateways**: You can build a network of gateways by using Loriot for devices whose gateways connect to Loriot, then enabling Loriot in the LoRaWAN listener so this node publishes measurements from those devices alongside local ChirpStack data.
+- **Network of gateways**: Use Loriot for devices whose gateways connect to Loriot; run the script on the node and point the plugin at the shared inbox to publish those measurements alongside local ChirpStack data.

 ## Codec fallback